makersacademy/bowling-challenge/README.md

 What I would do if I had more time
 ------
-* Download lint and make my code beautiful
+* Download a linter and make my code beautiful

 What I want to improve on